Here is a preview of possible field trips you can expect at the Whidbey Gardening Workshop 2022.

 AFTERNOON FIELD TRIPS

-A Walk Through the Evergreen Arboretum
+A Walk Through Evergreen Arboretum and Gardens

 Join Trevor for a guided tour of one of the largest collections of maples on the west coast.
 This unique opportunity will allow you to view mature specimens and ask specific questions about them, including pruning tips.
 There are some spectacular trees in the Arboretum to admire and learn about.
 These trees for all seasons will wow you with their foliage and structure.
 Be sure to bring your smiles, questions, and cameras - there will certainly be a few to consider adding to your home landscape!